mikestratton/jquery-quiz/README.md

 jQuery Questionnaire:

 A JavaScript/jQuery based quiz/questionnaire that asks the following question and then scores it accordingly.
-ARE YOU PREPARED TO BECOME A SUPPLIER FOR A PUBLIC OR PRIVATE ORGANIZATION?
+Are you prepared to become a supplier for a public or private organization?

 This can be used as a template for creating other questionnaires or quizzes.

 jQuery scores the questionnaire and then displays a color background with a message specific to your score.

-## jQuery passes CSS style and message with if statements
+## jQuery passes CSS style and message into HTML with if statements

 (70 to 75 points)
 Green: YOU ARE PREPARED